jamesmcculloch/adventofcode/2020/README.md

 ### Day 24

-Pen and paper saved the day as my doodling help me work out the geometry of hexagons.
+Interesting problem that required you to work out the basic geometry of hexagons and how they can fit together.

 ## Day structure